Innovation Cycles and Civilizational Renormalization

 Rome saturated on agricultural and slave labor interventions2.
 The empire had surface exposure to heat and pressure mechanics—Hero of Alexandria’s Aeolipile demonstrated steam power in the first century CE.
 But Rome lacked the accumulated stack depth to formalize thermodynamics or scale a steam intervention.
 The gap between knowing about a mechanic and building viable interventions on it can span centuries.

 Rome reorganized from empire to fragmented states.
-Lost rungs include Roman concrete (the formula rediscovered approximately 1,800 years later), certain metallurgical techniques, and unknown others we can’t name because the knowledge that they existed disappeared with them.
-The Library of Alexandria represents lost discovery capacity—prerequisite knowledge for perceiving mechanics that remain invisible from our current vantage point.
+Lost rungs include Roman concrete (the formula rediscovered approximately 1,800 years later), certain metallurgical techniques, and unknown others that cannot be named because the knowledge that they existed disappeared with them.
+The Library of Alexandria represents lost discovery capacity—prerequisite knowledge for perceiving mechanics that remain invisible from the current vantage point.

 The Industrial Revolution